nethackscoreboard-org/matter/README.md

 This is the code used to run [NetHack Scoreboard](https://scoreboard.xd.cm/) web site.
 The code consists of two main components: *feeder* and *stats generator*.
 The feeder retrieves [xlogfiles](http://nethackwiki.com/wiki/Xlogfile) from public NetHack servers, parses them and stores the parsed log entries in a back-end database.
 The stats generator then uses this data to generate static HTML pages with various statistics, including personal pages.

+The original author (Mandevil) is no longer maintaining nhs, the fork has since been maintained by elenmirië, aoei & mobileuser with Mandevil's blessing.

 The NetHack Scoreboard is written using:

 * **perl** as the programming language